Mon - Fri: 9:00AM - 5:00PM EST

 Failure to Exercise a Reasonable Standard of Care

-For instance, would a reasonable teacher hand a pair of a sharp scissors to a third-grader and ask her to scrape hardened clay from a wall while standing on a ladder?
-Would a reasonable custodian fail to repair a latch on the cafeteria wall that holds a 300 pound table in place?
+For instance, would a reasonable teacher hand a pair of sharp scissors to a third-grader and ask her to scrape hardened clay from a wall while standing on a ladder?
+Would a reasonable custodian fail to repair a latch on the cafeteria wall that holds a 300-pound table in place?
 What precautions or level of supervision should the school or agency consider to protect children from injury in these situations?

-The degree of care exercised by a reasonable administrator, teacher, bus driver, or other employee of a school or agency is determined by considering:
+In negligent supervision cases, the degree of care exercised by a reasonable administrator, teacher, bus driver, or other employee of a school or agency is determined by considering:

 • The employee’s training and experience;